 God alone is enough

 Deep down I know she’s right: God Alone Is Enough.
-And the more time I spend in prayer, the more He has become the natural desire of my heart.
-I want all of my actions flow from a deep sense of connection with Him, and I am committed on working toward that goal throughout my life.
+And the more time I spend refocusing myself on that truth in contemplation, the more He has become the natural desire of my heart.
+I want all of my actions flow from a deep sense of connection with Spirit, and I am committed on working toward that goal throughout my life.

 Through my writing, I hope to encourage others to incorporate more prayer into their lives and provide a language for the blessings and burdens we are likely to encounter on the spiritual pathway, kind of like Saint Teresa did, only in a more modern (and in far less groundbreaking way).

-Especially in our society, where we are encouraged to move quickly through our days, I think we all need reminders of how powerful prayer really is and the importance of slowing down to cultivate a deeper life of faith.
+Especially in our society, where we are encouraged to move quickly through our days, I think we all need reminders of how powerful prayer really is and the importance of taking time to cultivate a deeper life of faith.

 God, give us the grace to trust You enough to answer Your calling into a deeper life of prayer.
 Fill us with a desire to know You better, and give us the strength to persevere into an ever-deeper relationship with you, so all of our actions can be aligned with Your will.
 In Jesus name we pray, Amen

 Written by Nicky Gant for http://www.uniteinprayer.org 1/29/2018 then edited / republished on 7/19/2019

 This was beautiful and perfectly worded.
 My relationship with God has had its ebbs and flows.
 I work toward prayer and meditation and strive to feel God’s presence with me every day.
 I know he’s always there, residing in my soul, but I struggle to feel the depth of that connection.
 I know it is caused in part by the barriers my mind creates but I am always living my life with knowing that God is there.
 I am him and he is me.
 I hear him in my intuition and inner voice and I strive to listen to that every day.
 Just like anything, the more you devote yourself to something, the more it will develop and expand over time.